cpina/ace-it-presentation/contents-python-django-en.md

 And Jen had done the Django tutorial... on building a blog.
 ---
+# Django
+- Without Django it would have been much harder!
+- Django courses for data managers?
+How to build _databases_ with Django?

+---
+# Django closing the circle
+We wanted to thanks Django somehow for all the fantastic help.

+- We decided to fix at least one bug that we experience during the expedition --

+- Bug reported #28120 and fixed! (it was easy)
+---
+# Django is easy
+I was
+---
 template: inverse
 # Internet on the ship
 ---